Ada County launches challenge to Idaho’s new redistricting plan

 The new redistricting map now faces two legal challenges

-Idaho’s redistricting commission approved legislative map L03 on Nov.
-10. This section of the map shows much of the Treasure Valley.
+Idaho’s redistricting commission approved new legislative and congressional boundaries in 2021.
+This section of the legislative map shows much of the Treasure Valley.
 (Courtesy of Idaho Commission For Reapportionment)

 Ada County is asking the Idaho Supreme Court to toss out Idaho’s new legislative redistricting map and put redistricting commissioners back to work creating new political boundaries.

 On Wednesday, Ada County filed a petition with the Idaho Supreme Court challenging the constitutionality of the newly approved legislative map called L03.

 The challenge was signed by all three Ada County commissioners — Rod Beck, Ryan Davidson and Kendra Kenyon — and Ada County Deputy Prosecutor Lorna K. Jorgensen.
 The challenge names Idaho’s bipartisan redistricting commission and Secretary of State Lawerence Denney as respondents.

 Redistricting happens every 10 years, and similar processes are playing out across the country.
 Redistricting is the process of using new U.S. Census Bureau data to redraw Idaho’s 35 legislative districts and two congressional districts.
 The process is required under the U.S. Constitution and the Idaho Constitution to ensure that political representation is as equal as possible to protect the principle of ‘one person, one vote.’

 FOR MORE INFORMATION All of the redistricting commission maps are available to view under the “maps” tab on the redistricting commission’s website.
 The Idaho Supreme Court has added redistricting challenges to its cases of interest page online.